jpreecedev/developerhandbook/src/pages/wpf-mvvm-ioc-containers-1-of-2/index.md

 ### Summary

 In this short post we have discussed what Dependency Injection is, and how a Inversion of Control (IoC) container goes a step further.
 An IoC container manages the instances of our objects automatically for us, and can take responsibility for injecting instances of any object that it knows about into the constructor of our view models.
 In the next post, we will look at fully implementing IoC containers in a WPF MVVM application.
-[Download source code](https://dl.dropboxusercontent.com/u/14543010/DI.zip 'Download Source Code')